gpuweb/WSL/Spec/source/index.rst

         #.
 If it has an explicit value, then this is its value
         #.
 Else if it is the first element of the enum, its value is 0
         #.
-Else its value is the value of the precedent element increased by one.
+Else its value is the value of the preceding element increased by one.

    #.
 If no element of the enum has the value 0, the program is invalid
    #.
 If two or more element of the enum have the same value, the program is invalid